AlienatedSoftware/First-Milestone-Project-King-Gizzard/README.md

 The ideal users of this website are:

-- Passionate music lovers
-- Potentional fans
+- Music lovers / New fans
 - Current fans
 - Event bookers